bahiamartins/stacktic/README.md

 ### Loaders

-Loaders are internal components althoug you can define yours.
-A loader is in charge to load data from data sources, making them javascript objects.
+A loader is an internal component (although you can define yours) in charge to load data from data sources, making them javascript objects.

 The main function of a loader is to create a special `$content` property, containing the content of the object.
 This will be used (but not strictly required) later to initiate the rendering process.

 #### $ stands for special

 Across the build process an item will be augmented with special properties by components.
-These properties are useful to the end user in rendering process (eg. $path to link items) or for other components (eg. $file to tell writers components the item destination).
+These properties are useful to the end user in rendering process (eg. `$path` to link items) or for other components (eg. `$file` to specify item destination).

 Any special property should be prefixed by `$` character.
 This is a convenience to avoid name clashes an to leave plain names free to use.